tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 Let's recall the steps we breakdown in previous step:

-> 1. prepare the operating system, base image - one time only
+> 1. Prepare the operating system and base image - this step is required only once.
-2. install system level libraries - most of time, one time only
+2. Install system-level libraries - this step is also usually required only once.
-3. install project dependecies -  sometimes, you might add/remove/update your packages
+3. Install project-level dependecies -  this step may need to be repeated if packages are added, removed, or updated
-4. modify your source code in codebase - daily, most often
+4. Modify your source code in codebase - this step is typically done on a daily basis.
-5. build
+5. Build your project
-6. run - trivail
+6. Run it

-If we put all those together, we need remember the input and output.
+When putting all these steps together, we need to keep in mind the input and output.
 THe output could have some unexpected byproduct that probably involves some custom cleanup shell scripts.
-Just think about the final image, the running part, if it is golang, it only just need a binary executeable to run - it is that simple.
-Here in NestJS project, it requires more files - three parts: dist folder, node_modules folder and package.json file.
-Ideally you just need those three layers for each one - as to how it got gnereated, mind your busniess.
-Like Object oreiente programmming, coudl wejust encapsutlate the implemtation details and have a clear interace like high-level abstraction to express how we  breakdown the above process?
-Any concret implmeation details like intermidated byproduct is not my concern and hsouldn't be!
+Just think about the final image and the running part - if it's in Golang, it only needs a binary executeable to run.
+It is that simple.
+However, in NestJS project, it requires more files - three parts: dist folder, node_modules folder, and package.json file.
+Ideally, we only need those three layers for each one.
+We should encapsulate the implementation details and have a clear interface or high-level abstraction just like Object-oriented programming (OOP).
+Any concret implementation details like intermediate or byproducts are not my concerns and shouldn't be!

 > [Multi-stage builds](https://docs.docker.com/build/building/multi-stage/) allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.

 Multi-stage builds is what we want here.
-Now we have a naive sequence of stages:
+Currently, we have a naive sequence of stages:

     devDependecies(yarn install) ->  .prisma/client(prisma gnerate) ->  dist (nest-build) -> prodDependecies(yarn install --production)